wolfSSL/wolfcrypt-py/README.rst

-wolfcrypt: the wolfSSL crypto engine
+wolfcrypt: the wolfSSL Crypto Engine
 ====================================

 A Python wrapper which encapsulates the wolfCrypt API inside wolfSSL library